Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Report exchange for olf zones

 Input instructions !
-Input instructions !
-Report exchange flux for chosen nodes !
+Report exchange flux for

 --------------

-|

 #. **label** Descriptive name for the exchange flux, up to 80
    characters.